Erling Haaland: 2022–23: Record-breaking debut season and continental treble

 On 10 May 2022, Premier League club Manchester City announced they had reached a deal to sign Haaland after activating his €60 million (£51.2 million) release clause.
 The deal was formalised on 13 June, with City confirming that Haaland would be joining the club on 1 July on a five-year contract.
-He made his competitive debut on 30 July, playing 90 minutes of a 3–1 defeat to Liverpool in the 2022 FA Community Shield.
+Haaland scored in his first appearance for the club in a preseason friendly against Bayern Munich at Lambeau Field in Green Bay, Wisconsin, on 23 July 2022.
+It was the only goal of the game.
+He made his competitive debut seven days later, playing 90 minutes of a 3–1 defeat to Liverpool in the 2022 FA Community Shield.

 Haaland scored twice on his league debut against West Ham United on 7 August 2022, the only goals of a 2–0 away victory.
 On 27 August, he scored his first Premier League hat-trick in a 4–2 win against Crystal Palace, and recorded his second, a perfect hat-trick, four days later in a 6–0 win against Nottingham Forest.
 This made Haaland the fastest individual in Premier League history to score two hat-tricks, beating the previous record by 14 matches; he was later voted Premier League Player of the Month for August, his first month playing in the league.